All-Ukrainian National Congress: Second day (April 7, 1917)

-Although Mykhailo Hrushevsky later criticized the level of the papers delivered and discussed them, the academic form of the national congress proved to be quite productive, given the conditions under which the Ukrainian Revolution took place.
-This form, on the one hand, helped to effectively enrich the liberation movement with the latest theoretical assets, to outline the line of struggle, and on the other - to immediately test to the general public how well the course of the revolution was chosen.
-The Congress convincingly demonstrated that the autonomy-federalist orientations prevailed in the Ukrainian environment almost indivisibly.
+Although Mykhailo Hrushevsky later criticized the level of the papers delivered and discussed them, the academic form of the congress helped to inform the Ukrainian national movement.
+The Congress demonstrated that the autonomy-federalist orientations prevailed in the Ukrainian environment indivisibly.
 Few supporters of self-views had every reason to be seriously disappointed.

 On the same day, congratulations were heard with representatives of different organizations and regions not only of Ukraine, but also of other peoples - Russian, Polish, Jewish, Estonian.

 The newspapers solemnly described the second day of the meeting as "a day of unforgettably majestic brotherhood of representatives of almost all peoples of Russia", in which "the mood of all non-state nations seeking freedom" was reflected.

 The third day (April 8, 1917)

 The last day of the Congress was devoted to holding elections to the Central Rada.
 Mykhailo Hrushevsky twice (April 7 and April 8) reported on the principles of the election, the norms of representation, which were approved after the discussion.
 Initially by secret ballot, at the insistence of Hrushevsky, the Chairman of the Central Rada was elected, then - openly - two of his deputies and, finally, - deputies of the Rada.